dafeda/semeio/src/semeio/fmudesign/probabilit_idea.md

 **Probabilit** is a Python library for Monte Carlo analysis that provides an open-source alternative to commercial Excel add-ins like @Risk, ModelRisk, and Crystal Ball.
 Why not instead use existing libraries like `PyMC` or `SALib`?
 While both are excellent tools, they serve different purposes:

 - **PyMC** focuses on Bayesian inference and Markov Chain Monte Carlo (MCMC) methods.
 It doesn't provide native support for Latin Hypercube Sampling or straightforward specification of correlation between variables.

 - **SALib** is designed primarily for sensitivity analysis and its sampling methods assume independent parameters (see [SALib issue #193](https://github.com/SALib/SALib/issues/193)).

 **Probabilit** aims to fill this gap by providing:
 - Efficient Latin Hypercube Sampling and random sampling
-- Intuitive correlation specification (via the Iman-Conover method)
+- Inducing correlations that preserve marginal distributions via the Iman-Conover method (used by @Risk).
 - Recursive parameter definitions, i.e., the mean of a distribution can itself be a distribution.
 - A user-friendly API suitable for both interactive notebooks and production code
+- Support for yaml as both input and output.
 - See `Core Features` section for more details.

 Some of the hard math was already solved in the last version of fmudesign (https://github.com/equinor/semeio/blob/main/CHANGELOG.md#1180).
+We have extended Iman-Conover: https://github.com/equinor/semeio/commit/49df56c95db13ba24cdb73799b99ab4e24896b7e

 The library can also be used as the back-end for applications such as this: https://www.probabilit.com/